 The Research and Development Project paper brings together the skills you've developed throughout your degree.
 You apply what you've learnt in a project for an industry client or research centre, under the guidance of an experienced supervisor.

+- Deloitte

-Recent client companies included Deloitte, Pinnacle Life Ltd and Compucon NZ.
+- Pinnacle Life Ltd

+- Compucon NZ